 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.58.5.

-Use a synchronized status variable to indicate that a thread should exit in preference to Thread.interrupt().
+Prefer a synchronized status variable to indicate that a thread should exit in preference to Thread.interrupt().

-If using Thread.interrupt(), ensure that all cases are handled and that the responses of an interrupted thread are safe.
+If using Thread.interrupt(), ensure that all cases are handled and that all responses of an interrupted thread are safe.

 6.61 Concurrent data access [CGX]